The courtesy notice is not required by law but is mailed as a service of the

 Traffic school is a program where you will receive instruction in driving and

 traffic safety that can enhance your driving knowledge and skill level.
 Your

-successful completion of a course from one of the approved traffic schools may
+successful completion of a course from one of the licensed traffic schools may

 allow your violation to be masked from public view on your driving record.
 This